 I also tried the PBR’s Hard Coffee, another drink I do not need to try again.
 Now neither were awful per se, but neither is my style.
 The PBR tasted like a sweet coffee drink that comes in a bottle with a hint of alcohol.

 Who knows, you might like them!

 At this house, walking is an activity that transcends generations and species.
 If you said “walk.” a toddler and a puppy get excited.
-There are a few routes we take around Paula’s subdivision, each about a mile, some way hillier than others.
-Eastern Nebraska is not flat like I thought, there are several reasonably steep hills around here.
+We take a few routes around Paula’s subdivision, each about a mile, some way hillier than others.
+Eastern Nebraska is not flat like I thought; there are several reasonably steep hills around here.

-One day for a change of pace, we took Abby for a walk at the Walnut Lake and Reaction area.
+One day, we took Abby to walk at the Walnut Lake and Reaction area for a change of pace.
 Paula thought the trail was about a mile plus long, but we found it is not.

 The path surrounding Walnut Lake is 3.1 miles, not a bad walk for me, but Abby, by the end, had the look of “are you trying to kill me?”
 Mackenzie did well but had her fill close to the end.
 Maybe tasty snacks and entertainment might have saved the day.

-Nebraska is not a shelter in place state at this time, but we are trying to be respectful of there as well.
+Nebraska is not a shelter in place state at this time, but we are trying to be respectful of others.

 Wrapping Things Up

 The past few weeks have not been easy for me, and I am sure they are hard on you too.
 In the beginning, I didn’t know who to listen to or what I should do, but now, I know who I don’t believe.
 I have a date to go home, but that could change at any time (editors note: it did change).